 The bottom line

 Anobiid beetles are wood-boring beetles that feed of the structural timbers in our homes.
+Knowing how to identify powderpost beetle activity is a a nice skill to add to your tool belt.
 You should be performing regular inspections of your crawl space to determine if you have issues.
 If you think have an active infestation, or you’re not sure, call a professional pest control expert.